Bahawalnagar District: Languages

 At the time of the 2023 census, 94.08% of the population spoke Punjabi, 3.35% Urdu and 1.74% Saraiki as their first language.

 Shrine of Tajuddin Chishti

-Shaikh Khawaja Tajuddin Chishti also known as Taj Sarwar Chishti was a Sufi saint of Chishti Order.
+Shaikh Khawaja Tajuddin Chishti, also known as Taj Sarwar Chishti, was a Sufi saint of Chishti Order.
 He was a grandson Shaikh Farid-ud-din Ganjshakar of Pakpattan and his descendants founded the village of Chishtian around 1265 CE (574 Hijri, Islamic calendar).
-Many native tribes in Punjab region accepted Islam due to his missionary Dawaah.
-Shaikh Khawaja Tajuddin Chishti faced hostility from many Mughal and Turk tribes that opposed his Muslim missionary Daawah as it interfered with their plans and he was martyred in a battle and was buried in Chishtian.
-Shrine of Sufi saint Shaikh Khawaja Tajuddin Chishti, located at the city of Chishtian.
-The dargah of Shaikh Taj-ud-din Chishti is called Roza Taj Sarwar.
+Many native tribes in Punjab region accepted Islam due to his missionary efforts.
+The Shrine of Shaikh Khawaja Tajuddin Chishti is located in the city of Chishtian, known as Roza Taj Sarwar.